 \section{Introduction}

 Multiple quantum computing algorithms have been shown to significantly outperform their fastest-known classical counterparts~\cite{Shor1994,Shor_1997,Grover1996, Childs2002, Kempe2005, Buluta2009, Harrow2009, Brown2010,Georgescu2014,Farhi2014}.
-While it is difficult to identify in a systematic way the resources responsible for quantum advantage, all the proposed algorithms leverage certain fundamental quantum phenomena such as superposition, entanglement, and contextuality, to achieve their computational advantages \cite{Jozsa2003, Curty2004, Howard2014,Raussendorf2013}.
+While it is difficult to systematically identify the resources responsible for quantum advantage, all the proposed algorithms leverage certain fundamental quantum phenomena such as superposition, entanglement, and contextuality, to achieve their computational advantage \cite{Jozsa2003, Curty2004, Howard2014,Raussendorf2013}.
 Understanding how these quantum phenomena relate to one another may provide valuable hints towards more effective and systematic strategies for algorithm design.

 The relation between entanglement and superposition is immediate: entanglement implies the presence of superposition.
 When quantum systems become entangled, their combined state cannot be expressed as a single product of states corresponding to each system.
 As such, entanglement provides a basis-independent characterisation of superposition for composite systems.